Lithuanian Armed Forces Headquarters Band: History

 On September 4, 1991, the Lithuanian Armed Forces Band was founded following the restoration of Lithuania's independence.
 The band was then managed by Major General Justinas Jonušas (1938–2013) and was made up of 57 civilian and military musicians, many with prior experience in military bands in the Soviet Union.
-It was formed in the basis of the HQ Band of the Vilnus Garrison under the Soviet Army, which served as the official military band of the city during Soviet times and was the Lithuanian SSR's principal band for state celebrations.
+It was formed in the basis of the HQ Band of the Vilnius Garrison under the Soviet Army, which served as the official military band of the city during Soviet times and was the Lithuanian SSR's principal band for state celebrations.

 The main purpose of the band is to participate in the official meetings of high ranking foreign guests and in ceremonial events of the Lithuanian Armed Forces.
 In addition, the band also conducts regular concerts on public holidays, and competes in musical festivals.
 As of date, the band has released seven CDs.
 The band also prepares parades performed during various holidays.

-Performances and Collaborations
+Performances and collaborations

 Since its creation, the band has worked with the military bands of many other countries that are members of the European Union and NATO.
 The band has successfully participated in military music festivals and has performed in Germany, Belgium, Poland, the Netherlands, Denmark, France, Estonia, Sweden, Guinea, and the Czech Republic.
 In 1996, it won 1st place in the Grand Prix at the International bands in Poland, and in 1999, participated in the NATO Military band Festival in Kaiserslautern Germany.
 On special occasions, the band wears historical 18th century uniforms of the Infantry Regiment of the Grand Duchy of Lithuania.